-Celebrate Public Health Laboratory Appreciation Month this September with APHL!
-Each year we get excited for a full month of celebrating public health laboratory staff supporting newborn screening, environmental testing, foodborne illness outbreak detection, infectious disease testing, biological threat monitoring or so much more.
+Public Health Laboratory Appreciation Month is here!
+Join APHL in celebrating public health lab staff supporting newborn screening, environmental testing, foodborne illness outbreak detection, infectious disease testing, biological threat monitoring or so much more.
 Whether a microbiologist or chemist, an informatician or administrator, everyone deserves our appreciation!
-While we try to recognize the invaluable work performed at public health laboratories all year-round, we like to be extra vocal during Public Health Laboratory Appreciation Month and we encourage our partners to do the same.

 Below you will find tools and resources to help you celebrate Public Health Laboratory Appreciation Month.
 Whether a lab director, a partner organization or an individual who just loves public health labs, there’s something here for everyone.
 Please share this post with others in your network!